CoBrALab/twolevel_ants_dbm/README.md

 positional arguments:
   {1level,2level}       What type of DBM processing to run on input file, see
-                        --input for details on how to format CSV file for different types.
+                        input for details on how to format CSV file for different types. input                 Input CSV file for DBM, for 1level mode, a single column, for 2level, each each row constructs a first level model followed by a second level model of the resulting first level averages.
+File paths must be absolute.

 optional arguments:
-  -h, --help            show this help message and exit -i INPUT, --input INPUT
+  -h, --help            show this help message and exit --jacobian-sigmas JACOBIAN_SIGMAS [JACOBIAN_SIGMAS ...]
-                        Input CSV file for DBM, for 1level mode, a single column, for 2level, each each row constructs a first level model followed by a second level model of the resulting first level averages.
-File paths must be absolute. (default: None) --jacobian-sigmas JACOBIAN_SIGMAS [JACOBIAN_SIGMAS ...]
                         List of smoothing sigmas used for final output, defaults to 2x finest resolution input file or rigid